- Case Studies

 Europe’s largest platform, scaling to meet and exceed the demands of the world’s largest contact centers; mass scale deployment across all channels.

 Robust platform delivering 99.999% (“five nines”) availability; vital services deployed in government, healthcare, utilities and travel.

 Functional depth and integrations

 Integration with hundreds of applications such as CRM, WFM and logistics.
 Fully-integrated communications through channels such as social media, SMS, email, web chat, voice and video.

 The storm DTA® (Desktop Task Assistant™) agent desktop, enabling agents to handle interactions across social media, SMS, email, web, Instant Messaging (IM), WebRTC and voice – direct to-the-browser

 storm offers a single, blended queue across every channel of communication, enabling true omni-channel service delivery and complete end-to-end customer journeys.
 Customizable real-time and historical reporting provides full visibility over all interactions, and routing plans can be adjusted rapidly through an intuitive graphical service management tool.

-The multi-channel agent interface (DTA), delivering all channels directly to the agent’s web browser
+The omni-channel agent interface (DTA), delivering all channels directly to the agent’s web browser

 Integration between storm CONTACT and Salesforce.com